alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 ### Swap Transaction

 The ALEX DEX operates through smart contracts built on the Stacks blockchain, so all interactions, including swaps, are carried out through blockchain transactions.
 When you confirm a swap transaction on the ALEX Lab Platform, you are submitting it to the Stacks network to interact with the ALEX DEX smart contract.
-Once the transaction confirmed, it means the swap was executed successfully.
+Once the transaction is confirmed, it means the swap was executed successfully.
 If the transaction is reverted, no funds will be lost.

 ### Base Token